makrai/notes/dowty82-gramm-rel-in-montague.md

     * Benefactive rule is a rule that takes a term phrase `b` and an IV `a` and turns them into a new IV denoting the property of doing `a` so as to benefit the individual named by the term `b`.
 That is, it might
-      * e.g. map the set of individuals that walk into the set of individuals that walk for Mary.
+      * eg map the set of individuals that walk into the set of individuals that walk for Mary.
 Such a rule is given in (15):
 * two reasons why Obliques are treated this way rather than as args of verbs
   * one can add a benefactive to virtually any IV whatsoever
-    * an intransitive verb, or a verb with an object, or a verb with other complement(s) e.g. _try to walk_
+    * an intransitive verb, or a verb with an object, or a verb with other complement(s) eg _try to walk_
   * the meaning of an IV can be complete without an Oblique:
-    * e.g. _I baked a cake_,  I might baked the cake for no one at all.
+    * eg _I baked a cake_,  I might baked the cake for no one at all.
 By
     * the second and/or third arguments of an inherently two or three-place verb are always implicit in the meaning of the verb, even if they are